 - Salt and pepper to taste

-- Heat the olive oil in a large frying pan or wok.
-Add the sliced onion and cook over a medium heat for 10 minutes until soft and golden.
+Heat the olive oil in a large frying pan or wok.
+Add 1 sliced onion and cook over a medium heat for 10 minutes until soft and golden.
 Stir often.

-- Add the peppers and fennel, stir well, and continue to stir and cook for a further ten minutes until soft.
+Add the 2 sliced peppers and sliced fennel, stir well, and continue to stir and cook for a further ten minutes until soft.

-- Add the rice and stir so that it is coated in the vegetable mixture.
+Add 300g paella rice and stir so that it is coated in the vegetable mixture.

-- Pour in the vegetable stock, bring to the boil, then reduce to a simmer and leave to bubble away for 20 minutes, or until the rice is cooked.
+Pour in 900ml vegetable stock, bring to the boil, then reduce to a simmer and leave to bubble away for 20 minutes, or until the rice is cooked.
 You don’t need to stir.

-- A couple of minutes before the rice is due to be cooked add the butterbeans, peas and olives and stir in.
-Keep cooking until the rice is cooked and the peas beans and olives are hot.
+A couple of minutes before the rice is due to be cooked add the rinsed butterbeans, 100g peas and the jar of olives and stir in.